shilpimishra1/shilpimishra1/README.md

 ###

-- ✨ I'm studying Electronics and Communication from Banasthali Vidyapith.
+- ✨ I'm pursuing B.Tech in Electronics and Communication from Banasthali Vidyapith.
-- 📚 I'm currently learning C, C++, Python, HTML
+- 📚 I'm currently learning C, C++, Python
 - 🌟 Open to collaborations and project ideas
 - 💡 Always eager to learn new technologies
 - 🌐 Looking forward to connecting with like-minded individuals